 This means that because I wasn’t regular, I was in effect the creator of my food sensitivities.
 So part of the solution was to get my bowels moving regularly.

-Be cautious though, because castor oil packs shouldn’t be used during pregnancy because they also stimulate the smooth muscle of the uterus.
-Definitely not what we want when you’re pregnant!
+Be cautious though, because Castor Oil Packs shouldn’t be used during pregnancy because they also stimulate the smooth muscle of the uterus.
+Definitely not what you want when you’re pregnant!

 5. Antioxidants that Preserve and Improve your Digestion

 Because of my bowel backup, my body was having problems dealing with all the toxicity that I had in my system.
 The more toxins that stay in your body, the more that you use up important antioxidants to keep your body healthy.

 Lack of antioxidants, especially if you’re backed up and recirculating toxicity, sets you up for a never improving conditions because we need those antioxidants to protect the digestive health and the mucosal membrane.

 So I brought out my trusted friend again to help with this aspect of my digestion dilemma.
 Castor Oil has been shown to improve glutathione status31, a molecule utilized to heal the gut lining, move out toxins and overall, keep you healthy.
 All chronic disease conditions experience a low level of glutathione in the body, so anything you can do to make it work better is money in the bank.
 Thank God for the Castor Oil Packs™.

 So this was my easy 5 step solution to helping improve the tango that was going on between food and digestion with my IBS.
 It did wonders and was inexpensive and easy to do.
 Queen of the Thrones® Castor Oil Packs™, green tea and Hara Hachi Bu (eating until you are 80% full) are some of the simplest lifestyle tweaks that will make major impact on your life.